haydonryan/dell-fan-proxy/README.md

 - moved the vin diode further away from the barrel connector to reduce risk of shorts on badly made board.
 - swapped FAN4 and FAN5 pwm pins for nicer routing.

+## Fri Jan 07 10:14:49 2022
+So far so good on the server.
+Printed U shaped spacers to save the cables for fans 1-3.
+Definitely prefer to do this over not having anything pushing the top up.

+I did find that only fan 3 has 12v power when powered off, the rest must be switched somewhere in the motherboard.

 # Making cable tips.
 Put some shrink tubing on the 12v wire on the loop and the main wire before putting the terminal into the block.
 Stray 12v is SUPER bad.
-Cut the termianl off the tape but leave the small bit of tape on for hodling it steady. put the termianl into the 1.3mm crimp size first all the way up to the tape - it should hold iself in there - making it easier to feed in the cable(s).
+Cut the terminal off the tape but leave the small bit of tape on for holding it steady. put the terminal into the 1.3mm crimp size first all the way up to the tape - it should hold itself in there - making it easier to feed in the cable(s).

 Make sure to crimp the actual insulation.